uc-r/uc-r.github.io/scraping/scraping.md

 ## 5 2825381     0 2.50    2        2  20510        3        D        2        D
 ```

 One last common scenario I'll cover when importing spreadsheet data from online is when we identify multiple data sets that we'd like to download but are not centrally stored in a single .zip format or the like.
-For example there are multiple data files scattered throughout the [Maryland State Board of Elections websiteMaryland State Board of Elections website](http://www.elections.state.md.us/elections/2012/election_data/index.html) that we may want to download.
+For example there are multiple data files scattered throughout the [Maryland State Board of Elections website](http://www.elections.state.md.us/elections/2012/election_data/index.html) that we may want to download.
 The first objective here is to identify the relevant links.
 The [`XML`](https://cran.r-project.org/web/packages/XML/index.html) package provides the useful `getHTMLLinks()` function to identify these links.

 ```r